-Symposium organizers are encouraged to contact members of the Scientific Program Committee to discuss potential symposia, but all discussions are non-binding until after the October deadline and the final program is decided.
+Symposium organizers are encouraged to contact members of the Scientific Program Committee to discuss potential symposia, but all discussions are non-binding until after the September and the final program is decided.

 The Program Committee will give priority to symposia that do not duplicate other proposals and that reflect gender, geographic and age into career diversity as well as various aspects of the brain stimulation community.
 For example, a symposium about TMS as an antidepressant, with an organizer and four speakers who are all men that are senior in their career and come from Charleston, SC, would receive lower priority than would a proposal from a mixture of men and women, some junior in their career, from different countries, tackling not just depression trials, but a topic that transcends TMS and depression, such as durability of TMS effects across different conditions, and includes a talk involving animal studies or basic mechanisms.